Irish Road Bowling

 See a video of the Road Bowling being played

-- Tenpin Bowling — a player rolls a bowling ball on to a wooden or synthetic lane to knock down pins.
+- Tenpin Bowling — a player rolls a bowling ball along a wooden or synthetic lane to knock down pins.

 - Lawn Bowls — the objective is to roll biased balls so that they stop close to a smaller ball called a "jack" or "kitty".

 - Klootschieten — German sport in which participants throw a ball as far as they can.